File Storage

 Model files as part of your entity graph so uploads, downloads, and cleanup follow the same ownership and policy model as the rest of your data.

-File storage is easy to make messy because most stacks split it into a second system: one set of rules for database rows, another set of rules for buckets and object paths.
+Most stacks split file storage into a second system: one set of rules for database rows, another for buckets and object paths.
+Kizaki takes a narrower approach.
+A file belongs to an entity, and the entity remains the source of truth.

 The Recommended Mental Model